Jalila Haider

 Jalila Haider (Urdu/جلیله حیدر; born 10 December 1988) is a Pakistani human rights attorney and political activist from Quetta in Balochistan, Pakistan.
 She is known to be the first woman lawyer from Quetta's Hazara minority, and an advocate for the rights of her persecuted community.
-She is a member of the Awami Workers Party (AWP), leader of the Balochistan chapter of Women Democratic Front (WDF), and also an activist in the Pashtun Tahafuz Movement (PTM).
+She is a member of the Awami Workers Party (AWP), leader of the Balochistan chapter of Women Democratic Front (WDF), and an activist in the Pashtun Tahafuz Movement (PTM).
 She founded a non-profit organisation, "We the Humans – Pakistan," which aims to empower local communities in Balochistan by strengthening opportunities for vulnerable women and children.

 She was named in BBC's 100 Women of 2019, and was chosen as an International Woman of Courage by the United States Department of State in March 2020.
 In 2022, she won the first-ever ‘Pakistan Peace Award’ for her work and contribution to bring tolerance and sustainable peace in the country.

 Early life and education

 Jalila Haider was born on 10 December 1988, in Quetta, Balochistan, Pakistan.
 She holds a master's degree in International Relations from the University of Balochistan.

-In 2020, Haider received a scholarship in the University of Sussex which is a public research university located in Falmer, Sussex, England.
+In 2020, Haider received a scholarship in the University of Sussex, a public research university located in Falmer, Sussex, England.